sthenic/lins/README.md

 If you discover a bug or what you believe is unintended behavior, please submit an issue on the [issue board](https://gitlab.com/sthenic/lins_nim/issues).
 A minimal working example and a short description of the context is appreciated and goes a long way towards being able to fix the problem quickly.

 ## License
-Lins is released under the [MIT license](https://opensource.org/licenses/MIT).
+Lins is free software released under the [MIT license](https://opensource.org/licenses/MIT).

 ## Third-party dependencies